-A Green Explorer vessel is equipped with two approved 8-persons, insulated arctic life rafts, which will also work well keeping you cool in the tropics.
+A GE vessel is equipped with two approved 8-persons, insulated arctic life rafts, which will keep you warm in the cold and cool in the tropics.

-The vessels will also have sufficient high-quality, arctic survival suits for all passengers and crew, life vests, life belts, lines and buoys, Emergency Position Indicating Radio Beacons (EPIRB), Emergency Locator Transmitters (ELT), Personal Locator Beacons (PLB), and Maritime Survivor Locator Devices (MSLD) will also be available in sufficient quantities.
+The vessels will also have sufficient high-quality, arctic survival suits and life vests for all passengers and crew, life belts, lines and buoys, Emergency Position Indicating Radio Beacons (EPIRB), Emergency Locator Transmitters (ELT), Personal Locator Beacons (PLB), and Maritime Survivor Locator Devices (MSLD) will all be available in sufficient quantities.

 Fire Safety – Detection and Firefighting

-Unlike vessels built from wood, fiberglass, carbon fiber or aluminum, a steel hull will itself not burn, but will remain floating should a major fire not be controllable.
+Unlike vessels built from wood, fibreglass, carbon fibre or aluminium, a steel hull will itself not burn, but will remain floating should a major fire not be controllable.
 All soft materials, the wooden walls and the furniture will be impregnated with approved fire-retardant agents.
 All crew members will have successfully completed certified firefighting and first aid courses.
 Our vessels are equipped with abundant fire- and smoke detectors, fire fighting equipment, such as fire extinguishers, fire hoses and fire-proof suits equipped with breathing apparatus.

 “Price is what you pay.
 Value is what you get…” – Warren Buffett